Why You Can't Switch Off (And How to Finally Empty Your Head)

 The mental load does not clock out.
 It does not recognise evenings or weekends.
 It does not pause because you are tired.
 It simply continues — because someone has to remember, and that someone is you.

 The result is a mind that is never fully off duty.
 That lies awake running through tomorrow's logistics.
-That cannot be fully present in a conversation because part of it is elsewhere, tracking something else.
+That cannot be fully present because part of it is elsewhere, tracking something else.
 That cannot rest because rest feels like falling behind.

 What Actually Helps